mickaelleclercq/BioDiscML/release/readme.md

 # BioDiscML

 Large-scale automatic feature selection for biomarker discovery in high-dimensional OMICs data

+## Short description
+Automates the execution of many machine learning algorithms across various optimization and evaluation procedures to identify the best model and signature

 ## Description
 The identification of biomarker signatures in omics molecular profiling is an